pdav5883/web-salad/README.md

 In Route53 update the IPv4 record set for `salad.{your-domain}` to the public IPv4 of the EC2 instance running the server.

 ## WIP
+- V1
+    - Organize style sheet
+    - Production server
+    - Running in EC2 without active SSH
+    - Add source code link to home
+- Future
     - Way to constrain teams so pairs are separated
     - Add game length to end stats
     - If there is time remaining between rounds and next round is shorter time, use diff or ratio
     - Consider cache for num words remaining, score, end of game stats, etc
     - Include message with "bad" page
     - Add game details to admin panel
     - Delete games from admin panel
-- Change all ../static paths to /static
-- Organize style sheet
-- Production server
-- Running in EC2 without active SSH
     - Razzle dazzle